Walking and Cycling Encouragement

 Velib Paris Bicycle Rental (www.velib.paris.fr)

 In 2007 the city of Paris launched a new self-service bicycle rental system called Velib.
-The system provides approximately 20,000 rental bikes available at approximately 1,400 stations located around the city.
+The system provides approximately 20,000 rental bikes at approximately 1,400 stations located around the city.
 To access the bikes, riders can purchase a one-day card for 1 euro, a weekly card for 5 euros, or an annual card for 29 euros.
 For each trip, the first half-hour of use is free, the second half-hour costs 1 euro, at third half hour costs 2 euros, and each addition half-hour after that costs 4 euros.
 Example: a 25 minute trip = 0 euros, a 50 minute trip = 1 euro, an hour and 15-minute ride = 3 euros.
 This price structure is designed to encourage frequent use of the bikes for short trips.
 Each Velib’ parking station is equipped with muni-meters to purchase one and 7-day passes and to pay any additional charges once the bike is dropped off.
 The Velib’ meters also provides information on other station locations.
 Paris also has over 371 km (230 miles) of cycling lanes.

 A New Approach to Improving Cycling; Bicycle Diversion Training Programs